jwdesjardin/audiophile-ecommerce-website/GAMEPLAN.md

 - [] category pages need new prodcut subtitle
 - [] sort category items by newest
 - [] order page is not showing $ signs
+- [] same email show correct error
+- [] if you have not palced an order show text order page

 - [x] secure the users/orders server using heroku (this is a dyno and will sleep)
-- [] use this secure server in prod
+- [x] use this secure server in prod

+...

 [] share hosted project on front end mentor
 [] write about learning points